b3-exmo/b3-exmo.github.io/docs/LGBT/LGBTQ.md

 &nbsp;

 Who is the target audience for this documented teaching?
 Who is the book of Leviticus written to?
 It wouldn't be to illiterate people in the subservient class.
-Women weren't really treated as humans around 500 BC, so there'd be no sense in preaching to them.
+Women weren't really treated as humans around 500 BCE, so there'd be no sense in preaching to them.
 This Levitical scripture is condemning sexual assault or abuse of someone below *you*&mdash;the literate reader, presumed to be a free-born citizen man in the Levitical priestly bloodline&mdash;on that hierarchy.

 Simply put, the biblical passage is saying "priests mustn't force themselves upon a slave."
+That's it, that's the commandment.

 &nbsp;